iterative/dvc.org/static/docs/user-guide/contributing-docs.md

   link to that command automatically.
 (No need to use `[]()` explicitly to create them.)

-- Bullet lists shouldn't be too long, nor each bullet's text (3 sentence paragraphs max.)
+- Neither bullet lists nor each bullet's text should be too long (3 sentence paragraphs max.)
 Full sentence bullets should begin with a capital letter and end in period `.` otherwise they can be all lower case and have no ending punctuation.
 Bullets can be separated by an empty line if they contain short